Andria (comedy): Characters

-According to the ancient commentator Donatus, the characters of Charinus and Byrrhia were not in the original Menander play, but were copied by Terence from a different Menander play (the Perinthian) so that Philumena would not be left without a husband when Pamphilus married Glycerium.
+According to ancient commentator Donatus, the characters of Charinus and Byrrhia were not in the original Menander play, but were copied by Terence from a different Menander play (the Perinthian) so that Philumena would not be left without a husband when Pamphilus married Glycerium.
 Another part of the Perinthian apparently used by Terence was the dialogue in the first scene, with the substitution of the freedman Sosia for the old man's wife.
 It seems that the original Andrian of Menander began with a soliloquy.

 Plot

 Pamphilus has a secret relationship with Glycerium (the eponymous but unseen girl from Andros) and has made her pregnant.
-But meanwhile his father has arranged for him to marry Chremes's daughter Philumena.
-However, following Pamphilus' behaviour at the funeral of Glycerium's sister Chrysis, a woman of loose morals, Chremes withdraws his permission for the union.
+Meanwhile, his father has instead arranged for him to marry Chremes' daughter, Philumena; however, following Pamphilus' behaviour at the funeral of Glycerium's sister Chrysis, a prostitute, Chremes withdraws his permission for the union.

 Wishing to publicly shame his son for his dalliance with a woman of low birth, Simo pretends that not only will the match still go ahead but that it is scheduled for that same day.
 Pamphilus, on the advice of the cunning slave Davus, who has learnt of Simo's scheme, accepts the proposal willingly in order to wrong-foot his father.
 However, the plan goes wrong, since Simo persuades Chremes to again accede to giving his daughter away.
-This leaves Pamphilus in an awkward position as he has promised Glycerium's sister Chrysis on her death bed to protect Glycerium, Glycerium is pregnant with their child and in addition Pamphilus' friend Charinus is in love with Philumena.
-Davus faces the three-way wrath of Pamphilus (for his advice), Charinus (for causing the loss of his beloved) and Simo (for double-dealing between him and his son).
+This leaves Pamphilus in an awkward position, as he has promised Glycerium's sister Chrysis—on her death-bed, no less—that he would protect Glycerium, who is pregnant with their child.
+In addition, Pamphilus' friend Charinus is himself in love with the soon-to-be-wed Philumena.
+Davus faces the three-way wrath of Pamphilus (for tendering bad advice), Charinus (for causing the loss of his beloved), and Simo (for double-dealing between him and his son).

-The situation is saved by the fortuitous arrival of a stranger from Andros called Crito.
-He tells the protagonists that Glycerium was not Chrysis' natural sister.
-She had been left in her family's care when her uncle Phania, while searching for his lost brother, was shipwrecked on Andros and died.
-Chremes realises that Phania was his brother and therefore he himself is Glycerium's true father.
-He gives Glycerium's hand in marriage to Pamphilus which leaves Philumena free to marry Charinus and absolves Davus from fault.
+The situation is saved by the fortuitous arrival of a stranger (also from Andros) called Crito.
+He tells the protagonists that Glycerium was not Chrysis' natural sister: she had been left in her family's care when her uncle Phania was—while searching for his lost brother—shipwrecked on Andros, and there passed away.
+Chremes realises that Phania was his brother, and, therefore, that he himself is Glycerium's true father.
+He gives Glycerium's hand in marriage to Pamphilus—which leaves Philumena free to marry Charinus—and absolves Davus from fault.

 Prologue

-The poet defends himself against his critics who have accused him of adding parts of Menander's play the Perinthian Girl to his Andrian Girl.
+The poet defends himself against his critics who have accused him of adding parts of Menander's play The Perinthian Girl to his Andrian Girl.